listentothefrog/captaincook/README.md

 ## Status

+- [ ] dev: We are working on it 🙇

 - [ ] Private Alpha: We are testing CaptainCook with a closed set of moms and chefs.

 - [ ] Public Alpha: We are expanding our user base, and anyone can visit our product.

 - [ ] Public Beta: Stable enough, and anyone who is not an expert can use our product.

 - [ ] Public: Production-ready and anyone can use our product.

 ## Branches

 - dev 👉 development anyone can make a pr to this branch

 - prod 👉 please don't touch this branch this is the live website

 - feature/discussions 👉 the branch that contains the code for discussions

+- load-commits 👉 the branch that contains the code for loading all the commits that happends to this repo

 ## Contributions